andrrizzi/tfep/README.md

 - ``Centroid`` and ``Oriented`` flows, which can be used to fix the reference system before the map.
 - A ``PCA`` flow to perform the transformation in uncorrelated coordinates.

-The library also include several utilities:
+The library also includes several utilities:

-- PyTorch wrappers for [psi4](https://psicode.org/) and the Atomistic Simulation Environment (https://wiki.fysik.dtu.dk/ase/) to evaluate potential energies and forces with multiple molecular simulation engines.
+- PyTorch wrappers for [psi4](https://psicode.org/) and the [Atomistic Simulation Environment](https://wiki.fysik.dtu.dk/ase/) to evaluate potential energies and forces with multiple molecular simulation engines.
 - A PyTorch ``Dataset`` that can wrap an MDAnalysis ``Universe`` to train on molecular simulation trajectories.
 - A PyTorch-accelerated (T)FEP estimator.